2017–18 Primera B Nacional: Championship play-off

 Almagro and Aldosivi ended up tied in points at the end of the 24 weeks of regular season.
 Tournament rules establish that, unlike any other position on the table, if two or more teams are equal in points at the end of play, goal difference does not count and a playoff game is required.
-The winner of this match will achieve Promotion to Primera División as champions, while the loser will qualify to Torneo Reducido as runners-up.
+The winner of this match achieved promotion to Primera División as champions, while the loser advanced to the Torneo Reducido as runners-up.

 Results

 Torneo Reducido

 Teams ending in positions 2 to 9 play the Torneo Reducido for a second Promotion to Primera División.
 Quarterfinals are played in one leg, at the stadium of the best placed team.
 In case of a tie, the best placed team advances.
 Semi-finals are played on two legs, and in case of a tie the best placed team advances.
 The finals are played on two legs, and a penalty shootout will occur in case of a tie.